symphonyoss/app-auth-example/README.md

 This is not meant to be production quality code.
 Only minimal error handling code has been provided.

 The actual endpoint URLs exposed by this application are only examples.
-They are either called by a matching Javascript app or are called by Symphony via registering the URL (+ API key) when the app is installed on the pod.
+They are either called by a matching Javascript app or are called by Symphony via registering the URL (+ API key) when the app is installed on the pod (1.46+).

 The AuthenticationClient is a [Feign](https://github.com/OpenFeign/feign) client which is configured to use an OkHttp client that is set up for client certificate authentication.
 The values for keystore and truststore are